What You’ll Learn 🎯

 Frequency ODS

-When performing Frequency ODS, one of the accelerometers has to be set at a reference channel in order to calculate phase information.
-In Dewesoft this is done by selecting the reference response sensor as an excitation channel.
-The reference channel should be placed at the DOF revealing the most structural modes.
+When performing Frequency ODS, one of the accelerometers must be set as a reference channel in order to calculate phase information.
+In Dewesoft, this is done by selecting the reference response sensor as an excitation channel.
+The reference channel should be positioned at the degree of freedom (DOF) that reveals the most structural modes.

-In you want to group your sensors and move them during the measurement, select option Roving response.
+If you want to group your sensors and move them during the measurement, select the Roving Response option.

-This will create different groups and you can manually select the sensors in the same group or change group names.
+This will create different groups, and you can manually assign sensors to each group or rename the groups as needed.

 During the measurement, you can switch between the groups: